set how memory is allocated in a remote process for injected content

 startrwx false Use RWX as initial permissions for injected or BOF content.
 Alternative is RW.
 When BOF memory is not in use the permissions will be set based on this setting.

 userwx false Use RWX as final permissions for injected or BOF content.
-Alternative is RX.
+Alternative is RX for code and RW for data.

 The transform-x86 and transform-x64 blocks pad content injected by Beacon.
 These blocks support two commands: prepend and append.